Table of Contents

 Most stablecoin staking yield comes from lending, liquidity provision, or holding a yield-bearing stablecoin that routes funds into an underlying strategy.

-High APY typically implies higher risk.
-The right approach is to understand exactly where the yield comes from and what could cause losses or withdrawal constraints.
+High APY typically implies higher risk, and the right approach is to understand exactly where the yield comes from and what could cause losses or withdrawal constraints.

 Key Takeaways